 Having just returned from a mastermind retreat in Chicago, I can’t help myself but recite the takeaways.
 So I decided to put together a solid blog post so that everyone can benefit from these simple recommendations — which can easily turn your business into a money-making machine.

 The mastermind group I’m talking about is called Productized Consulting Roundtable, and it consists of the smartest people in the world.
-Not only they do high-touch business consulting, but they are great at building audiences and developing products (productized consulting, infoproducts, and software).
+Not only do they run a high-touch consulting business, but they are great at building audiences and developing products (productized consulting, infoproducts, and software).
 We wrote a book together — it’s called The Independent Consulting Manual.
 And we have more spectacular things planned!

 At the retreat we did collective teardowns for each other’s businesses, and I kept hearing (and giving) the same recommendations over and over again, applied to completely different situations.
 Now you can hear them, too.